Disinformation, Stochastic Harm, and Costly Effort: A Principal-Agent Analysis of Regulating Social Media Platforms: Formal Model

 Note that the drift probability to state $\chi(e_c)$ only depends on the current state $e_c$, and not the platform's effort $e$, conditional on the harm's not occurring.
 The decrease in effort encodes performativity.

-\begin{restatable}{lemma}{firstlemma} Fix a state $e_c$ representing the current effort required by the public model, and an arbitrary policy $\pi$, and let $e_h > e_c$ be the effort that the public model will require if harm occurs.
+\begin{restatable}{lemma}{firstlemma} Fix a state $e_c$ representing the current effort required by the public standard, and an arbitrary policy $\pi$, and let $e_h > e_c$ be the effort that the public standard will require if harm occurs.
 For all $e_2 > e_1 \ge e_c$,

 where $d(\pi, e_c) = g(e_c)v_{\pi}(\chi(e_c)) + (1-g(e_c))v_{\pi}(e_c)$. \end{restatable}

 Given $e_c$, Lemma \ref{lem:aggressive-filtering} specifies the condition under which the platform's picks one effort level over another from the continuous action set $A$, expressed via the state-action value function of the MDP.